medizininformatik-initiative/fts-next/docs/configuration/consent.md

 # Consent <Badge type="tip" text="Trust Center Agent" />

-This document outlines the **consent** configuration structure, its fields, and additional notes for proper usage.
-The configuration is critical for connecting with the GICS FHIR gateway for consent management.
+This document provides an overview of the `consent` section of the FTSnext Trust Center Agent configuration file (`application.yaml`), the fields it contains, and additional notes to clarify its usage.

-## Configuration Structure
+The configuration is critical for connecting with the gICS FHIR gateway for consent management.

-The configuration is defined in YAML format as follows:
+## Configuration Example

 ```yaml
 consent: